jp-wang/jp-wang.github.io/_posts/2019-10-10-deep-dive-into-generics03.md

 **[Part 2: Deep dive into Java Generics(0x02)](https://jp-wang.github.io/deep-dive-into-generics02/)**

-In last two chapters we have discussed the urgent requirement from Java Community to bring in Generics Type and how it was implemneted finally with the boundary of couple of restrictions due to the compatibility demand.
+In last two chapters we have discussed the urgent requirement from Java Community to bring in Generics Type and how it was implemented finally with the boundary of couple of restrictions due to the compatibility demand.

 Of course it met the purpose of bringing in Generics with couple of trickys by the type erasure.
 Especially, it did bring some waves on where the Java type system originally was not considered *Generics*.